How Much Does an Urgent Care Visit Really Cost? A 2026 Guide

 When to Choose Urgent Care vs. the ER

-Urgent Care is best for:
+Urgent Care is Best For:

 - Minor injuries (sprains, small cuts, minor burns)